Ultimate Glossary of E-commerce Terms: 192 Words & Acronyms - Updated 2023

 DTC stands for “direct-to-consumer,” referencing brands that sell straight to the end-user without going through a retailer, wholesaler, or distributor.

 A software solution that provides sellers with critical e-commerce tools, such as shopping cart functionality, as well as operation management benefits.
+This is the tool you use to start your e-commerce business.

 An advertising approach focused on promoting products or services with email messages, usually focusing on visitors or customers who’ve expressed interest in such material, like those who actively signed up for a newsletter or sales notices.